What is the purpose of CPD?

 This concept of a whole staff commitment, characteristic within a Thinking School has been significantly validated by John Hattie’s most recent meta-analysis which has indicated that Collective Teacher Efficacy (CTE) has the strongest positive correlation with student attainment.
 CTE is defined as a staff’s shared belief that through their collective action, they can positively influence student outcomes, including those who are disengaged or disadvantaged (Hattie, 2016).
 In a world where financial resources are stretched and teacher’s time is already the most precious commodity it is even more essential to pick CPD that is active and supported.
 In recent analysis, the Teacher Development Trust found that, by 2021, schools’ spending on staff professional development had fallen by over 40% since 2018 in real terms.

+At Thinking Matters we have created a practical, evidence-based approach to developing student metacognition.
+We provide professional development for educators to nurture a pedagogy that enables students to hone their cognitive capabilities and intelligent learning behaviours through the use of a range of metacognitive tools and strategies.
+We also offer a Drive Team lead model, essentially preparing in-house training teams who can adapt the materials to the school’s particular needs and context.
 The Festival of Metacognition, being held at the Eastside Rooms, Birmingham on Monday 12th June 2023, draws together those with a shared passion for developing metacognitive, self-regulating learners all in one place.
 Listening to insights from cutting-edge researchers and thought leaders, receiving different classroom strategies from expert practitioners and being able to meet and share ideas with other leaders and teachers from across the Thinking School Network is at its heart.
 To help us plan ahead with speakers and workshops, we would like to know the intended names of those attending and how many tickets you will require, in addition to your free one: FoM Tickets Required.